 The silent killer

-Projection and gaslighting are strategies usually dense with words.
-Stonewalling is mostly about the absence of words.
+Where projection and gaslighting are strategies usually dense with words, stonewalling is mostly about the absence of words.
 It’s about the withdrawal or withholding of information, emotions, or physical resources.

 - Asking direct questions which are not responded to

 - The narcissist simply walking away mid discussion without explanation

 - Responses that use as few words as possible

 Fence sitting statements can also indicate stonewalling, for example, ‘I don’t know’, ‘whatever’ on topics that should involve emotional investment (…well they would do for an emotionally healthy person…).